MikhailSukhanov/DS_projects/README.md

-## Data Science projects
 This repository contains:
-- Two studies of the Titanic dataset;
-- A study of the House Prices dataset;
-- Telegram chat parsing and message analysis.
+- Kaggle projects folder
+- NLP projects folder
+- Files on some other topics